 What the reversals on Xiaomi, TikTok, and WeChat elide at first blush is the Biden administration’s acceptance of the premise of the Trump administration’s policy.
 That premise seems to be that the U.S. government should seek to limit both financial flows to China’s military-industrial base and the operations of Chinese technology companies that could gather large amounts of data on American citizens.

-The new investment sanctions authority returns the responsibility for designations from Defense to Treasury and applies only to new transactions, meaning existing holdings of securities are grandfathered.
+The new investment sanctions authority returns the responsibility for designations from Defense to Treasury.
 But it actually expands targeting from military-linked firms to the surveillance technology sector.
 The new Biden communications technology import controls order concurs with the Trump order that China is a “foreign adversary” state whose access to American citizens’ “sensitive data” poses a national security threat.
 Rather than rush to judgment regarding any particular software, the new approach holds targeting in abeyance until a regulatory framework is in place.
 On the matter of 5G and telecom infrastructure, Biden has left Trump’s January 2021 interim final rule in place.

 There is more continuity between the Biden and Trump policies in these areas than meets the eye.
 In fact, there is more continuity than change.